Uncensored-Developer/buzz/README.md

 * Minimum age for creating a profile is 18 years.
 * Maximum age is 60 years.
 * User location is stored as longitude and latitude.
+* The distance from users is a distance between 2 point on earth.
 * For a dating app we need to find users within a few kilometers radius, hence I used a resolution of 9 for H3 indexing which is a good balance between performance and precision.
 * Attractiveness is calculated by number of YES swipes on a user's profile.